Lucia's Blog: 2022-07-10

 “But God's firm foundation stands, bearing this seal: ‘The Lord knows those who are his,’ and, ‘Let everyone who names the name of the Lord depart from iniquity.”’
 (2 Timothy 2:19)

-Paul declared that the Lord knows who are His.
+Paul declares that the Lord knows those who are His.
 God's solid foundation stands, having this seal: “The Lord knows those who are His” (19a).
 “Let those who name the name of Christ depart from iniquity” (19b)

 As long as this foundation, Christ, the chief cornerstone, remains firm, there is no need to be troubled by apostasy (Psalm 11:3).